How to Become a Plumber

 If you want to become a plumber, here are the steps to take.

 - Get your high school diploma or GED.
 A plumber needs a foundation in math (i.e., algebra and geometry), science (i.e., physics) and computers (i.e., computer-aided drafting).
 If offered, you may also want to take classes in drafting and blueprint reading.

 - Get your vocational training.
 Take plumbing vocational classes at a trade school or technical or community college.
 The certificate you earn will be on the topics of water supply and drainage systems, as well as their respective piping equipment.

 - Complete an apprenticeship program.
 To receive the most comprehensive training on how to be a plumber, take part in an apprenticeship program.
 Apprenticeships run either 4 or 5 years and cover all aspects of the trade.
-You can find apprenticeships through local unions and such organizations as the Associated Builders and Contractors and the National Association of Plumbing-Heating-Cooling Contractors.
+You can find more information about Apprenticeships here.

 - Get licensed.
 A majority of states require that you have a plumber’s license.
 Although licensing standards aren’t uniform, 2-5 years of experience and passage of an exam of the plumbing trades and local codes are typical requirements.
-To learn the specific qualifications, licensing needs and training hours necessary to become a plumber in your region, please click the link below.
+To learn the specific qualifications, licensing needs and training hours necessary to become a plumber in your region, please click here.